nextcloud/all-in-one/reverse-proxy.md

 All examples below will use port `11000` as example apache port.
 Also it is supposed that the reverse proxy runs on the same server like AIO, hence `localhost` is used and not an internal ip-address to point to the AIO instance.
 Modify both to your needings.

 **Info:** The instructions below assume that your reverse proxy is installed directly on the host, not inside a separate docker container.
 If you want to run the reverse proxy inside a docker container, you can do so by using the `--network host` option when starting the reverse proxy container.
+Or if you don't want to use the networks host option, substituting `localhost` by the internal ip-address of the Host might work.

 ### Reverse proxy config examples